Furstenberg entropy realizations for virtually free groups and lamplighter groups: Preliminaries and notation

 The Radon-Nikodym factor $rn : X \to \R^G$ assigns to almost every point $x$ in a $(G,\mu)$-stationary space $(X,\nu)$ the function $f_x(g) = \frac{dg\nu}{d\nu}(x)$.
 Since this factor commutes with $G$, its image, called the Radon-Nikodym compact of $(X,\nu)$, is also a stationary space, which Kaimanovich and Vershik show to have the same entropy as $(X,\nu)$~\cite{kaimanovich1983random}.
 An equivalent definition is given by Nevo and Zimmer~\cite{nevo2000rigidity}.

-Using the example above of the Bowen space associated with $\lambda = \half\delta_{K_E}+\half\delta_{K_O}$, we show that the Radon-Nikodym compact of $(B(\sub{G}),\nu_\lambda)$ is not a $(G,\mu)$-boundary, in apparent contradiction to Proposition 3.6 in~\cite{kaimanovich1983random}.
-Note that counterexamples in Lie groups appear in~\cite{nevo2000rigidity}, but these do not contradict the statement of the said Proposition, since it is made for discrete groups only.
+Consider the example above of the Bowen space $(B(\sub{G}),\nu_\lambda)$ associated with $\lambda = \half\delta_{K_E}+\half\delta_{K_O}$.
+This space is not a boundary, since it has a factor onto the non-trivial measure preserving space $(\sub{G},\lambda)$.
+Furthermore, the map from $(B(\sub{G}),\nu_\lambda)$ into $(\sub{G},\lambda)$ factors through the Radon-Nikodym compact, and therefore the compact is also not a boundary.
+This is in apparent contradiction to Proposition 3.6 in~\cite{kaimanovich1983random}.
+Note that counterexamples in Lie groups appear in~\cite{nevo2000rigidity}, but these do not contradict the statement of the said proposition, since it is made for discrete groups only.